 \subsection{Comparison to DW-Nominate Scores}

-We determine standardized average partisanship estimates across time using the first dimension of the DW-Nominate scores and compare them with the text based average partisanship estimates from the TV-TBIP model.
-The session-specific average partisanship as induced by the DW-Nominate scores is obtained as the difference between the average DW-Nominate scores of Republicans and Democrats for each session.\footnote{The data were downloaded from \url{https://votev iew.com/data} using Data Type: Congressional Parties, Chamber: Senate Only, Congress: All. with the variable nominate-dim1-mean used for analysis.}
+We determine standardized average partisanship estimates across time using the first dimension of the DW-Nominate scores and compare them with the text-based average partisanship estimates from the TV-TBIP model.
+The session-specific average partisanship based on the DW-Nominate scores is obtained as the difference between the average DW-Nominate scores of Republicans and Democrats for each session.\footnote{The data were downloaded from \url{https://votev iew.com/data} using Data Type: Congressional Parties, Chamber: Senate Only, Congress: All. with the variable nominate-dim1-mean used for analysis.}

-Figure~\ref{fig:IPvox} provides scatter plots of the time points on the $x$-axis versus the standardized average partisanship estimates for the TV-TBIP model as well as the DW-Nominate scores on the $y$-axis.
+Figure~\ref{fig:IPvox} provides scatter plots of the sessions on the $x$-axis versus the standardized average partisanship estimates for the TV-TBIP model as well as the DW-Nominate scores on the $y$-axis.
 Clearly both measures exhibit a similar increase over time.
 This is also indicated by the overlap of the fitted regression lines and their 95\% confidence intervals for the mean which are also included in the plot.
-This implies that our text based average partisanship measure captures the same effect over time as the DW-Nominate scores.
+This implies that our text-based average partisanship measure captures essentially the same effect over time as the DW-Nominate scores.